Jules Keita

-Abdoulaye Jules Keita (born 20 July 1998) is a Guinean professional footballer who most recently played as a midfielder for RC Lens.
+Abdoulaye Jules Keita (born 20 July 1998) is a Guinean professional footballer who plays as a midfielder for AS Kaloum.

 Keita started his senior career at Dijon in Ligue 1, before joining Lens in September 2019.

 Club career

 On 20 July 2020, Keita left Lens and joined Bulgarian club CSKA Sofia on a season-long loan.
 In June 2021, CSKA Sofia decided against exercising the purchase option and Keita returned to Lens.

 International career

 Keita debuted for the Guinea national team in a 1–0 friendly loss to Comoros on 12 October 2019.